JenshenSoft/WidgetView/README.md

 # WidgetView
-This lib constains a WifgetView and WidgetContainerLayout for working with custom widgets.
+This library contains a WidgetView and WidgetContainerLayout for working with custom widgets.

 ## WidgetView
 A viewgroup for scaling and dragging all types of views.